-If you have found yourself in a leadership role, congrats – this is a huge turning point for your career.
+If you have found yourself in a leadership role, congrats – this is a huge turning point in your career.
 You are probably feeling a mix of excitement, nervousness and fear.
 Those feelings are perfectly normal, and healthy.
 In fact, if you were going into your new role as cool as a cucumber, I would be nervous for you.
 I will share with you tips from my latest co-authored book “First Time Leader” on how you can override these feelings and prevent them from getting in your way so you can be an awesome leader.

 Values define what you do and why you do it.
 If you are unclear on what your core values are, figure them out (this may help) and come back to this article.
 Once you are clear on your values, stick with them.
-If you do, your role as leader will become more straightforward.
+If you do, your role as a leader will become more straightforward.
 From your values comes your mission and your vision.
 They have to be aligned, as they will provide your foundation for the future.
-Values are core beliefs, and define your attitude, relationships and environment.
+Values are core beliefs and define your attitude, relationships and environment.
 Know your values, and know where you stand, this will put everything you do and say into context.

 I hear a lot of people say that the most effective leaders have excellent communication skills.
 True, but I would go one step further and say that most effective leaders are extremely self-aware.
 You can’t communicate effectively to everyone if you aren’t.
-Knowing that I was a big-picture thinker, who didn’t focus on small details, allowed me to recognize other people’s styles and to do the following:
+Knowing that I was a big-picture thinker, who didn’t focus on small details, allowed me to recognise other people’s styles and to do the following:

-Adopt my communication style when dealing with key stakeholders who were more detailed oriented (I.e. A big picture business pitch to someone who can’t dream without seeing the figures will fall flat every single time.)
+Adopt my communication style when dealing with key stakeholders who were more detailed oriented (i.e. A big picture business pitch to someone who can’t dream without seeing the figures will fall flat every single time.)

 Hire where my skills fell short.
 As I was entering my late twenties, I knew that it was too late become a more detail-oriented person, It would be a waste of my time, and a poor use of my skills.
 So I looked into my team and filled my skill gaps through others.